 APPLICATION DEADLINE: March 31

 In-person interviews will take place during spring vacation.

 Through the Division of Inclusion and Community Engagement, the Summer Youth Employment Program provides Springfield youth, 16 years of age or older*, with 20 hours per week of summer employment and vocational experience on campus.
 Participants work primarily in facilities and grounds, and develop workplace skills and competencies while working side by side with positive student and adult role models and enjoying the beautiful campus environment.

 *Due to Massachusetts laws regulating minors’ work hours and occupational restrictions, applicants must be 16 years of age or older.

 Springfield College has collaborated with New England Business Associates to introduce the first cohort of interns participating in the community’s Project SEARCH program.
 The cohort was introduced on the campus in August 2018.
 Springfield College is the first college or university in Western Mass. to lead the Project SEARCH program.

 Programs for Youth in the Community

 The Division of Inclusion and Community Engagement participates in and hosts several programs that benefit youth in the Springfield community and beyond.
-For the second year, Springfield College hosted the Girls on the Run of Western Massachusetts 5k Celebration.
-Over winter break, we invited students from nearby elementary schools to a collegiate basketball game, and in spring we hosted the Record Breakers Basketball Clinic for middle school girls interested in basketball as part of our Sports and Social Justice Symposium.
-We also teamed up with MLB PLAY BALL to host an event for local youth.
+For the third year, Springfield College hosted the Girls on the Run of Western Massachusetts 5k Celebration.
+Over winter break, we invite students from nearby elementary schools to a collegiate basketball game, and in spring 2018 we hosted the Record Breakers Basketball Clinic for middle school girls interested in basketball as part of our Sports and Social Justice Symposium.
+We also team up with MLB PLAY BALL to host events for local youth.